 We regularly review and update content to reflect the latest clinical guidelines, research and feedback from our learners.

-We recommend beginning with the Persistent Pelvic Pain course, which covers xxx and will give you the knowledge and tools to immediately <have better patient consults/referrals>
+We recommend beginning with the Persistent Pelvic Pain (PPP) course, which will give you the knowledge and tools to significantly reduce the time taken to diagnose, treat or refer patients presenting with persistent pelvic pain.